 Debbie Cote: Keep expectations realistic, attend networking events, and obtain certifications for the path that you want to pursue.

 Victoria Pich: Translate your resume from military to civilian terminology and do not use abbreviations.
 Ensure any active clearance is stated.
-Share your total years of military experience––even if it’s not relevant to the specific role you’re applying for––to illustrate your timeline in the military and your career path.
+Share your total years of military experience—even if it’s not relevant to the specific role you’re applying for—to illustrate your timeline in the military and your career path.
 Lastly, keep your resume length to three pages maximum.

-Debbie Cote: Don’t try to hard to civilianize your resume; companies who hire veterans often speak your language.
+Debbie Cote: Don’t try too hard to civilianize your resume; companies who hire veterans often speak your language.
 During interviews, keep your answers concise.
 This is one of the most important pieces of feedback when candidates don’t get selected for a position.

 Victoria Pich: Have your 20-second elevator pitch ready for when you arrive at a career fair.
 Let the recruiter know what type of position you’re looking for, locations of interest, and any clearance you may have.
 Come prepared with knowledge about the company and what roles you are interested in.
 The more information you have, the easier the conversation will be.
 And don’t forget to ask about next steps.

 Debbie Cote: Come prepared with knowledge about the company you’re interested in, as well as its culture, to make sure you would be a strong fit.
-Be able to discuss what type of positions you’re interested in and how your previous experience will align to that role.
+Be able to discuss what type of positions you’re interested in and how your previous experience will align with that role.
 Make sure you have an updated resume with you to share with the team.
 Be able to discuss location preferences and have a list of questions that you would like answered, too.

 Victoria Pich: I love talking with transitioning military members and veterans about the next step in their career, which can be scary after many years in the military.
 I help them identify opportunities and field questions about transitioning, resume writing, interview skills, and more.
-I love that I can help in some small way and give back to those who have put their lives on the line for our freedom and safety.
+I love that I can help in some small way and give back to those who have put their lives on the line for the nation's freedom and safety.
 Secondly, I love the people here—amazing, talented, smart, and collaborative workers.
 There’s no other place like it!

-Debbie Cote: The people—it’s great to come to work everyday surrounded by world-class superstars.
+Debbie Cote: The people—it’s great to come to work every day surrounded by world-class superstars.